 And even more: with the new Shipping Algorithms merchants can now decide from which source they want to send products to a customer.

 Currently, the priority-based algorithm allows merchants to set source priority per stock, where each source is given a priority in the scope of a specific sales channel.

-Eventually, you can set up the MSI so when customers order from, for instance, your UK website, products are being delivered from your Warehouse.
+Eventually, you can configure the MSI so that, for instance, when customers order from your UK website, products are delivered from your warehouse.
 And only when you run out of products in the Warehouse, a drop shipper will take over and fulfill the order.

 In the future, we will see more algorithms created by our community in a scope of the default MSI implementation as well as by module developers like Amasty who already work on an extension that pushes limits of the MSI.
 A good example is a new distance-based algorithm developed by Riccardo Tempesta that will soon be backed into the product.

-But not only the MSI was developed for businesses which face complex inventory management challenges.
+But the MSI wasn’t developed only for businesses that face complex inventory management challenges.
 Even merchants with a single inventory source benefit from it.
 Inventory reservation system tracks deductions from the salable product stock when a customer adds products to a shopping cart.
-And the implementation results in accurate quantity count and higher performance during the checkout process, which is always great for the conversion rate.
+The implementation results in accurate quantity counts and higher performance during the checkout process, which is always beneficial for the conversion rate.